 Tallinn's nightlife has a big reputation that belies its diminutive size as one of Europe's smallest capital cities - albeit one of its most attractive.
-The biggest influx of visitors come from Britain where cheap flights draw stag parties and people on salacious weekend breaks, and Finland, where booze cruisers dock to take advantage of inexpensive alcohol.
+The biggest influx of visitors come from Britain, where cheap flights draw stag parties and people on salacious weekend breaks, and Finland, where booze cruisers dock to take advantage of inexpensive alcohol.
 Tallinn's nightlife is conveniently clustered around the compact Old Town, and the streets are generally safe to walk around at night.

 The city has some world-class nightclubs, long-standing mega-venues that accommodate over 1,000 patrons and attract top DJs, many centred on the scenic town square.
-When these get too crowded, seek out the many chic lounge bars and trendy wine bars that attract more locals than visitors.
-Tallinn artists and intellectuals tend to gather in these smaller venues, while the stag party visitors can enjoy some of Tallinn's many revue bars which offer an up-market striptease experience.
+When these get too crowded, travellers can seek out the many chic lounge bars and trendy wine bars that attract more locals than visitors.
+Tallinn artists and intellectuals tend to gather in these smaller venues, while the stag party visitors can enjoy some of Tallinn's many revue bars, which offer an up-market striptease experience.

 There are also large cinema venues for movie buffs, mostly centrally located, and all showing films in their original language with Estonian subtitles.
 There are also a few casinos, such as the glitzy Olympic Casino and old-town based Casino Grand Prix.

 We are looking for contributors for our Tallinn travel guide.
 If you are a local, a regular traveller to Tallinn or a travel professional with time to contribute and answer occasional forum questions, please contact us.